Katari Veera Surasundarangi: Casting

 The film was earlier rumoured to be a remake of Malayalam hit film Udayananu Tharam and was also rumoured to be having shades of Rajkumar starrer Katari Veera which was released in 1966.
 However, in a press meet Upendra denied all the rumours and said that his version is completely fresh and has no links with the above-mentioned films whatsoever.
 Producer Munirathna, who was once the main reason behind the banning of actress Nikita Thukral had approached her to do an item number dance for this film.
 Nikita had turned down the offer.
 Upendra had earlier titled this film as Yamendra Upendra and Sadhu Kokila had to direct this film.
 However, due to several reasons, Suresh Krishna was finally hired to direct it.
-A single song in the film has three actresses: Suman Ranganath, Ramanito Choudary and Rishika Singh.
+A single song in the film has three actresses such as : Suman Ranganath, Ramanito Choudary and Rishika Singh.

 Filming

 Even during the making, the film drew the attention of stars from other industries.
 Bollywood actors Sunil Shetty, Mithun Chakraborty, Jaya Prada and Tamil star Karthik visited the shooting after the makers used seven cameras at a time.
-3D stereoscopic solutions were given by Epic studios.
-3d is made by K. P. Nambiathiri and his team (Sreekumar and Sambath Mohandas).
-Sound design and final mixing of the movie done by Renjith Viswanathan.